inspetor/inspetor-python/README.md

 This is the step-by-step Inspetor integration:

 ### PyPI
-PyPI is, in fact, the largest Python code repository we have.
-It's common to install python libraries with "pip install" command.
+PyPI is, in fact, the largest Python code repository there is.
+It's common to install python libraries with the "pip install" command.
 To install our library, you need to use the following command:
 ```
 pip install inspetor
 ```